apache/cassandra-java-driver/manual/core/integration/README.md

 * when Insights monitoring is enabled;
 * when [Json codecs](../custom_codecs) are being used.

-If you don't use either of those features, you can safely exclude the dependency:
+Jackson is declared as a required dependency, but the driver can operate normally without it.
+If you don't use any of the above features, you can safely exclude the dependency:

 ```xml
 <dependency>